cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./first_layer_weights_noaugment.png" width="60%">
 </p>

-Since the weights of a CNN are exposed to many different features within the same image, it can learn generalized features much more effectively and less brute-force is required to prevent the model from overfitting.

 ## Addendum: Potential of Additional CNN layers

+Convolutional Neural Networks (CNNs) are typically preferred for image processing over fully connected networks due to their better performance.
+However, their implementation is more complex, which is why they were not included in this exploratory project.

+The weights of a CNN are exposed to many different features within the same image, enabling them to learn generalized features much more effectively.
+This makes them more robust against overfitting and reduces the need for data augmentation.
+Additionally, they trade higher computational effort for a smaller memory footprint, as the weights are shared across the image.

 To explore the potential of adding CNN layers, I added two 3x3 Conv2D layers to the model.
 The Conv2d layers were trained in float, while the fc layers were trained with 4-bit QAT.
 The model was trained with the same parameters as before (w1=w2=w3=64, augmentation, 60epochs).